portsoc/hangman-in-branches/README.md

 }
 ```

-The user's device/browser preference will now be used to determine the colour palette of our website.
+Note that the user's device/browser preference decides the colour palette of our website.
-Notice that our colours are defined in the [hexadecimal syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color).
+We also point out that our colours are defined in the [hexadecimal syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color).

 Now we can use these colours to change the background and the foreground colour of all elements.
 We do this by adding the following to the properties of `body` and `main`: